reajamoon/pb-bots/docs/bot-architecture-overview.md

 ---

-*This overview reflects the current dual-bot architecture as of November 2025.
+*This overview reflects the current multi-bot architecture as of December 2025.
 For specific implementation details, see the individual documentation files in `/docs`.*